q2apro/q2apro-on-site-notifications/README.md

 ## Features ##

+- informs user about the following events: incoming answer, incoming comment, question was up- or downvoted, answer was up- or downvoted, answer got selected as best, incoming private message
+- yellow notify bubble on top next to the username
 - easy to use for all your users
-- yellow notify bubble on top next to the username
 - notification box shows new events and also events of last 100 days (specify days in plugin options)
 - notifies on: incoming answer, incoming comment, best answers and upvotes
 - lightweight plugin that does not need any extra server resources
-- available languages: en, fr, de
+- available languages: de, en, fr, lt

 Do something good for your users and improve their usability experience in your forum!